What is Technical Bid Evaluation(TBE)?

 - The manufacturer location shall be as per the Approved Vendor List.

-- Scope & Interface clarity to be checked.
+- Scope & Interface clarity is to be checked.

 - Vendor to stamp and comply with MR (Material Requisition), Specification & Table of compliance